debajyotidasgupta/Machine-Learning/assignment/naive_bayes/README.md

 # Directions to use the code
 1. Download this directory into your local machine

+2. Copy the file `Train_B.csv` to the directory where the code resides

-2. Ensure all the necessary dependencies with required version and latest version of Python3 are available (verify with `requirements.txt`)  <br>
+3. Ensure all the necessary dependencies with required version and latest version of Python3 are available (verify with `requirements.txt`)  <br>
  `pip3 install -r requirements.txt`

-3. Run specific functions with the aid of `main.py` <br>
+4. Run specific functions with the aid of `main.py` <br>
  `python3 main.py`

+# For giving the input fraction ( the fraction of dataset to be used for the model )
+- Using the default full dataset <br>
+`python3 main.py`

+- Giving input fraction (say 0.1 that is 10% of the dataset randomly chosen) -- fraction should be between 0 and 1 <br>
+`python3 main.py --frac 0.1`

+- For more help regarding the arguments <br>
+`python3 frac.py --help`